Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-\emph{Difficulties.} A common problem with Utilitarianism is that it can lead to a smaller set of users being treated unfairly for the greater good \shortcite{Ajmeri-AAMAS20-Elessar}.
-It has also been argued that it is impossible to calculate the utility of every alternative course of action, and that the theory cannot readily account for the notion of rights and duties or moral distinctions between, for example, killing versus letting die \shortcite{Abney2011robotsEthicalTheory}.
-Another well-established issue with Utilitarianism relates to how utility can be quantified (for instance `higher' and `lower' pleasures) \shortcite{EtzioniEtzioni2017IncorporatingEthics}.
-To perhaps mitigate these issues, Utilitarianism could perhaps be seen as an additional necessary condition for an ethical action, rather than the sole ethical principle \shortcite{Kim2020takingPrinciples}.
+A common criticism of utilitarianism is that it could lead to a minority being treated unfairly for the greater good \cite{Anderson2004machineEthics}.
+In addition, the theory cannot account for the notion of rights and duties or moral distinctions between, for example, killing versus letting die \cite{Abney2011robotsEthicalTheory}.
+There are also difficulties that arise with quantifying utility.
+Firstly, calculating the utility of every outcome may be computationally infeasible in scenarios with a very large or infinite number of possible outcomes.
+Secondly, quantifying utility is difficult as there are different ways of conceptualising what utility means.
+For instance, whether there is a distinction between higher and lower pleasures will affect how outcomes are quantified \cite{EtzioniEtzioni2017IncorporatingEthics}.
+Different qualitative understandings of utility necessitates different ways of quantifying it.
+To mitigate these issues, utilitarianism could be an additional necessary condition, rather than the sole ethical principle \cite{Kim2021takingPrinciples}.
+Applying utilitarianism as an additional condition would allow for a different ethical principle to provide moral distinctions which are ambiguous in utilitarianism.
+For sub-types of utilitarianism, see Table~\ref{tbl:utilitarianism}.